mui/material-ui/docs/pages/blog/april-2019-update.md

 <hr />

 Material-UI is an MIT-licensed open source project.
-It’s an independent project with ongoing development made possible thanks to the support of these awesome [backers](/discover-more/backers/).
+It’s an independent project with ongoing development helped by the support of these awesome [backers](/discover-more/backers/).
 Please join them ✨.